-Candidates, other than a member of the Defence Force, are liable for all expenses incurred in connection with their participation in the Military Systems Aircraft technician's competition and on first reporting for enlistment.
+Candidates, other than a member of the Defence Force, are liable for all expenses incurred in connection with their participation in the Aircraft Maintenance Technician competition and on first reporting for enlistment.

 8. MEDICAL AND PHYSICAL EXAMINATIONS

 A panel will be formed from Candidates who are successful at interview.
 Candidates on this panel will be required to undergo and pass a detailed medical examination, which includes an audiometric test.